abc1199281/SW_InterviewPrep/1_DataStructure/Readme.md

 - [Disjoint Set (Union-Find)](../1_DataStructure/Others/DisjointSet.md).

 ### Note:
-- markdown language is hard to display Theta(n), so I replace \theta as t(n), which means average / amortized time complexity.
+1. Markdown language is difficult to display Theta(n).
+So, throughout this repository, I replace \theta with t(n), which means average / amortized time complexity.
+2. The chapter number for each data structure are aligned with the bible of data structure [1].

 ## Refference
-[1] Fundamentals of Data Structures in C++ (2e), Ellis Horowitz, Sartaj Sahni, Dinesh P. Mehta.
+[1] Fundamentals of Data Structures in C++ (2e), 2007, Ellis Horowitz, Sartaj Sahni, Dinesh P. Mehta.